-When Microsoft Flight Simulator was released back in 2020, it blew away everyone with its graphics- simmers, critics, and most importantly, computers.
-The lack of optimization was evident and even the beefiest rigs boosting the best graphic cards found it overwhelming at the highest settings.
-Things have improved over time: the game has undergone hardware optimizations and chips are more powerful than they have ever been.
-What hasn’t changed, however, is that you will still need a powerful rig as evidenced by the system requirements featured below.
+When Microsoft released its master-piece Flight Simulator in 2020, it blew away everyone with its graphics- simmers, critics, and most importantly, computers.
+Due to the lack of optimization, even the heavy rigs boosting the best graphic cards found it difficult at the highest settings.
+With the passage of time, things have improved and the game has undergone hardware optimizations and chips are more powerful than they were ever.
+But one thing has not changed, however, is that you will still need a powerful rig as obvious by the system requirements mentioned below.

 |CPU||Intel Core i5-4460 or AMD Ryzen 3 1200||Intel Core i5-8400 or AMD Ryzen 5 1500X or better|

 |Video Card||Radeon RX 570 or GeForce GTX 770||Radeon RX 590 or GeForce GTX 970|